dmvaldman/dmvaldman.github.io/_posts/2022-04-07-the-explanatory-gap-of-ai.md

 caption: Text-to-image generation by Midjourney for the caption "As above.
 So below."
 ---

 If an AI understands is a topic of debate.
 Seldom debated are the limits of our own understanding.
 We imagine our understanding as complete and establish this as a baseline for AI.
-Only when we accept our understanding as incomplete can we can find an analog to the understanding of an AI.
+When we accept our understanding as incomplete a different story appears altogther.

 The fundamental issue goes like this: